IcedQuinn/icedbintext/README.md

  - You may use the module in any software (open or closed,)
  - Modifications to the module itself have to be released back in to the commons,

-Not in the license:

- - If you use the software to make products that are disasterous to humanity or its freedoms, expect to get hit with a stick.